bigcode-project/bigcode-evaluation-harness/README.md

 ### Evaluation only

-If you already have the generations in a json file from this evaluation harness and want to evaluate them, specify the path of the generations in `generation_path` argument.
-You might need to reconfigure `accelerate` to use multiple CPUs.
+If you already have the generations in a json file from this evaluation harness and want to evaluate them, specify the path of the generations via the `generation_path` argument.
+You may need to reconfigure `accelerate` to use multiple CPUs.
 For this mode you can also find an example of setup instructions in `evaluation_setup.sh`.

 Below is an example, be mind of specifying arguments proper to the task you are evaluating on, and note that `model` value here only serves for documenting the experiment.